 - The LED light is quite bright, and you can’t dim it down

-This Ion Air Purifier Tower is suited for medium to large-sized rooms and is great at sanitizing and removing 99.9% of allergens.
-It starts by creating negative ions before releasing them into the air and providing you with air that’s both clean and fresh.
-Since it has got a compact size it also seamlessly fits into a variety of areas easily.
+This Ion Air Purifier Tower is suited for medium to large-sized rooms and is great at sanitizing and removing 99.9 percent of allergens.
+It starts by creating negatively charged ions before releasing them into the air.
+The technology provides you with air that’s both clean and fresh.

 - Compact size

 - Cleaning the filter is a breeze

 - It’s more expensive than some of the other air purifiers

 This AeraMax air purifier will effectively remove mold, odors, dust, smoke, allergens, and more from your home.
 It has a true HEPA filter with antimicrobial treatment along with a carbon filter that will help in removing odors while capturing large airborne particles.
 If you’re worried about using this at night, you’ll also be happy to know that it’s ultra-quiet.

 The air purifier also has an AeraSmart sensor that’ll help in monitoring the air quality of your home.
 If need be, it’ll automatically adjust the fan speed with the air quality to keep your air fresh and purified.
 As it’s a smaller air purifier, it’s recommended for smaller rooms.

 - Has a true HEPA filter and carbon filter